Rayhunter

 Heuristics

 Rayhunter includes several analyzers to detect potential IMSI catcher activity.
-These can be enabled and disabled in your config.toml file.
+These can be enabled and disabled in your configuration file.

 Available Analyzers